rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture3.md

 (constant variables are the variables, whose values are fixed throughout the program)
 Example: MIN_PRIORITY, MAX_PRIORITY, NORM_PRIORITY

-* Java programming language belongs to c family programming language, i.e. most of basic programming constructs of
+* Java programming language belongs to c family programming language, i.e. most of basic
-Java are similar to the c language with some minor changes
+programming constructs of Java are similar to the c language with some minor changes

 like :- operators, if-else, loops switch case, etc.

 ## Data Types
-before representing the data , first we have to confirm type of the data, by using data types in java there are 2 types of data types:- l.primitive data types
+Before representing the data , first we have to confirm type of the data, by using data types
+in java there are 2 types of data types:- l.primitive data types
 2.user-defined data types

 primitive data types:-
 java supports total 8 primitive data types under 4 category:-
 1. Integers:-
     * byte :- 8bit / 1 byte // 0 :- 127 to -128
     * Short - 16bit/2 byte // 0
     * int - 32 bit/4 byte// 0